Backbase/bb-fuel/docs/BASE_SETUP.md

 - Legal entity ids will be retrieved via the external user ids given in the json file to set up the service agreements.
 - Same access control setup for function/data groups and permissions for each service agreement, taking into account:
 - For each participant that shares accounts, arrangements are ingested under its legal entity
-- Function/data groups will be ingested under each service agreement
+- Job profiles/product groups will be ingested under each service agreement
 - Each participant that shares users are assigned permissions

 ## Users setup